OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

  ```
 3. Specify mainProjectPath (path to `openlmis-example`) in `gradle.properties` file.
 4. To assemble the outputs of project and create jar file run `gradle assemble`.
-5. To be able to use extension module with `openlmis-example` put .jar file from `build/libs` to `etc/openlmis/extensions`.
+5. To be able to use extension module with `openlmis-example` put jar file from `build/libs` to `etc/openlmis/extensions`.
 6. Copy example configuration file `extensions.xml` from this repository to `etc/openlmis`.
 7. Run `openlmis-example` and go to `http://<yourDockerIPAdress>:8080/extensionPoint` to see
 that the extended implementation of OrderQuantity interface is used.